-- Competitors must have reached there 13th birthday but 19th in 2014 calender year
+- Competitors must have reached their 13th birthday but not their 19th in calendar year

 - Each Area is eligible to send at least one sailor / team to compete in each of the fleets.